TamirKristina/TamirKristina/README.md

 - 👋 Hi, I’m @TamirKristina
 - 👀 I’m interested in musical theatre, aviation, roller skating, and theme parks.
-- 🌱 I’m currently learning Python for the first time!
+- 🌱 I’m currently learning Python & Javascript for the first time!
 - 💞️ I’m looking to collaborate on project ideas for uber beginning coders, like myself.
 - 📫 How to reach me: @tamirkristina on Instagram and Twitter.